• Skip to main content

 Crispy Oven Baked Chicken Thighs

-Total Time: 45 minutes
+Cook TimeCook Time: 45 minutes mins

-Yield: 5 chicken thighs
+Yield 5 chicken thighs

-• 1 teaspoon Olive Oil
+• 1 teaspoon Olive Oil, or oil spray

-• ⅛ teaspoon Garlic Powder
+• ⅛ teaspoon Garlic Powder, or measure with your heart

 Instructions